PowerShell/PowerShell/.github/PULL_REQUEST_TEMPLATE.md

     - [ ] I have considered the user experience from a tooling perspective and don't believe tooling will be impacted.
     - **OR**
     - [ ] I have considered the user experience from a tooling perspective and enumerated concerns in the summary.
 This may include:
-        - Impact on [PowerShell Editor Services](https://github.com/PowerShell/PowerShellEditorServices) which is used in the [PowerShell extension](https://github.com/PowerShell/vscode-powershell) for VSCode (which runs in a different PowerShell Host).
+        - Impact on [PowerShell Editor Services](https://github.com/PowerShell/PowerShellEditorServices) which is used in the [PowerShell extension](https://github.com/PowerShell/vscode-powershell) for VSCode (which runs in a different PS Host).
         - Impact on Completions (both in the console and in editors) - one of PowerShell's most powerful features.
         - Impact on [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) (which provides linting in the editor extensions).
         - Impact on [EditorSyntax](https://github.com/PowerShell/EditorSyntax) (which provides syntax highlighting with in VSCode, GitHub, and many other editors).